Table of Contents

 SBA Disaster Loans

 The U.S. Small Business Administration (SBA) offers low-interest federal disaster loans to individuals and entities affected by declared disasters, such as wildfires.
-These loans are a key resource for homeowners, renters, businesses, and private non-profits to recover after significant damages or economic losses.
+These loans are a vital resource for homeowners, renters, businesses, and private nonprofits to recover from significant damage or economic losses.

-These loans are available for the repair and replacement of damaged homes, machinery, and equipment, as well as other business properties.
+These loans are available for the repair and replacement of damaged homes, machinery, equipment, and other business properties.
 The SBA also provides Economic Injury Disaster Loans (EIDLs) even in the absence of physical damage.
 These loans can cover payroll, fixed debts, accounts payable, and other disaster-related expenses for eligible entities, like the following:

 - Small companies